IGNW/k8s-workshop/intro/README.md

 - Verify we have fixed out application

 1. Deploy the frontend application
-    * `kubectl apply -f frontend/frontend.deployment.yml`
+    * `kubectl apply -f frontend/`
-      This creates the deployment object for our application
+      This creates the deployment and service objects for our application
     * `kubectl get pods`
       Lists all pods for our newly created deployment
-    * `kubectl apply -f frontend/frontend.service.yml`
-      Apply the service definition to tell Kubernetes to expose our application via a LoadBalancer
     * `kubectl get services`
       Inspect the newly created load balancer